MaryBeth Goodman – Clinic Director

 Taylor Waldner – Outreach Director

-Taylor was born and raised in Austin, Texas and earned her degree in Communication Studies from Texas State University.
-In her role, Taylor is responsible for all outreach efforts and will continue to build strong relationships with our partners across the State of Alaska.
-By having family ties to the military, this job means a lot to her.
-She has always been passionate about serving others and is so excited to be a part of the Cohen Clinic.
+Taylor Waldner was born and raised in Austin, Texas and earned her degree in Communication Studies from Texas State University.
+In her role, Taylor is responsible for Outreach efforts and continues to build strong relationships with our incredible community partners across the State of Alaska.
+Her husband served in the Air Force, father served in the Navy, and brother served in the Coast Guard, along with several uncles who served in the Army and Marines.
+Her diverse military ties give her a unique perspective when it comes to partnering with all branches of service.
+She has always been passionate about serving others and is dedicated to reducing the stigma of seeking mental health services.